 Tablo’s TV Guide Data is split between two types of screens in the Tablo app - the Live TV Grid and the filtered Guide screens (including TV Shows, Prime Time, Movies, and Sports).

 The Live TV Grid will show you what’s airing over the next 24 hours in a traditional grid guide format that will be familiar to anyone who’s had cable or satellite TV.

-TIP – Roku, Fire TV, & Andoird TV (via Tablo PREVIEW) users now have the option to see a full 14 days in the grid guide.
+TIP – Roku, Fire TV, & Andoird TV, and Tablo DUAL HDMI users have the option to see a full 14 days in the grid guide.

 The filtered Guide screens (for subscribers only) look a lot more like Netflix, letting you browse and set recordings for shows airing over the next two weeks.
 These screens also have secondary filters like Premiering and Channels that allow you to narrow your choices, as well as Search if you’re looking for a specific show.

 TIP – Search is restricted to the guide screen you’re currently using so if you search for a daytime show like ‘The Price Is Right’ within the Prime Time guide screen, it will not appear.

 Setting One-Touch Series Recordings on Your Tablo DVR